From Evenepoel to Ayuso: The transfers that could define the 2026 season

-From the blockbuster transfer of Remco Evenepoel to Red Bull-Bora-Hansgrohe, to the young guns making the step up to WorldTour level, the transfer silly season has had it all so far.
-It's now time to take a look and analyse the best transfers for the 2026 season so far.
+From the blockbuster move of Remco Evenepoel to Red Bull-BORA-hansgrohe, to the young guns stepping up to WorldTour level, the transfer silly season has had it all so far.
+It’s now time to take a look and analyse the best transfers of the 2026 season so far.

 Many professional cyclists would be made up with even just a fraction of what Evenepoel has achieved, so will not winning a Tour de France yellow jersey define him?
 Of course not.
 The expectation that many people hold about this transfer is that they assume it is all or nothing for the Tour, when it really isn't.
 This transfer allows Evenepoel to be well supported by a strong cohort of riders by a team with a pretty hefty budget.

 What stands out the most about this transfer is the potential to bring out the unleashed, spring classics Evenepoel, and Red Bull certainly have the riders to support that.
-Perhaps not in 2026, but in future could we see Evenepoel take on the Tour of Flanders and attempt to take on the might of Mathieu van Der Poel and Tadej Pogačar?
+Perhaps not in 2026, but could we one day see Evenepoel go head-to-head with Mathieu van der Poel and Tadej Pogačar at the Tour of Flanders?

 2. Dorian Godon (Decathlon AG2R > Ineos Grenadiers)

-The current French national road race champion Dorian Godon is making the trip across the English Channel to join the British squad Ineos for the 2026 season.
+The current French national road race champion Dorian Godon is crossing the Channel to join the British squad Ineos for the 2026 season.
 Godon is a rider who loves to get himself involved when the going gets tough, as seen at the French Championships, where he out-kicked Romain Grégoire and Kévin Vauquelin in Les Herbiers.

 Not only that, Godon also was a Classic winner at De Brabantse Pijl in 2023, when he got the better of Ben Healy in a quite brutal but beautiful race around the Flemish Brabant.